 16 Weeks Pregnant

-During the 2nd trimester there are many tests you should get done to ensure everything is going good, and that your baby isn’t showing any signs of certain chromosomal abnormalities.
+During the second trimester there are many tests you should have done to ensure that everything is going well and that your baby isn’t showing signs of certain chromosomal abnormalities.
 To learn more about these tests, visit our Prenatal Testing article.

 Symptoms and Body Changes at 16 Weeks

-The biggest change you will notice in your body at 16 weeks pregnant is the look and size of your breasts.
+The biggest change you will notice in your body at 16 weeks is the look and size of your breasts.
 Milk glands start production and veins become more visible as the blood flow increases.
 You may be feeling an increased weight in your womb as your waistline continues to stretch and expand.
-Pregnancy back pains are due to begin, as most women gain between 5-10 lbs at this point.
+Pregnancy back pains are also due to begin, as most women gain five to ten pounds at this point.
 Hang in there Mommy!

 Pregnancy Week 16 Tips

 - During your doctor visits, it’s important to remember to talk to your healthcare provider about any questions, fears, feelings, pains, or other symptoms you are experiencing.